 Rod is the Director of Human Services for the City of Kawartha Lakes.
 Rod has over 27 years’ experience in the municipal sector including the administration of Social Services, Housing Help, Long-Term Care and poverty reduction initiatives in the City of Kawartha Lakes and County of Haliburton.
 Rod has a Bachelor of Arts from Trent University and a diploma from Fleming College.
 Rod has served on the KHCAS Board since 2012.

-Stella Johnson, Vice President
+Mimi Lee, Vice President